MicrosoftDocs/cpp-docs/docs/mfc/reference/cprintdialog-class.md

  The `CPrintDialog::GetDefaults` member function is useful for retrieving the current printer defaults without displaying a dialog box.
 This member function requires no user interaction.

  You can use the Windows **CommDlgExtendedError** function to determine whether an error occurred during initialization of the dialog box and to learn more about the error.
-For more information on this function, see the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more information on this function, see the Windows SDK.

  `CPrintDialog` relies on the COMMDLG.DLL file that ships with Windows versions 3.1 and later.